Vienen: Writing and filming

 Several scenes were filmed on an oil platform in the Santa Barbara coast.

 "Vienen" was written by Steven Maeda as a vehicle for Mulder to pass on the X-Files legacy to Doggett.
 Patrick compared Mulder to a Greek chorus and said that the episode was a "way to have Mulder give Doggett his blessing and pass him The X-Files baton."
 Maeda complimented the show's producers for deciding to pass the X-Files division over to Doggett, noting that they were "aware of what's going on in the audience's head".
 The title, "Vienen," is Spanish; it is the third-person plural present indicative form of venir, which means "they come" or "they are coming".

 The episode was directed by Rod Hardy, who directed the earlier season eight episodes "Roadrunners" and "Salvage".
 Hardy was offered the role after an unknown individual working on The X-Files saw his TBS remake of the film High Noon.
 Of the three season eight episodes that he helmed, Hardy enjoyed directing this episode most due to its adherence to the series' mythology; he later described the episode as "classic X-Files."
 The eighth season was filmed out of order; "Vienen" was the sixteenth episode produced but the eighteenth aired, largely due to Duchovny's availability.
 Each episode of The X-Files usually took about eighteen days to film, including seven days for pre-production, nine for main-unit shooting, and two for second-unit filming.
-"Vienen" was produced in eleven days because the crew worked thirteen- to fourteen-hour shifts.
+"Vienen" was produced in eleven days by working the crew in thirteen- to fourteen-hour shifts.